 Raw cranberries are a safe treat to share with your cats and dogs but in limited quantities.
 However, if you're making homemade cranberry sauce, or serving cranberry sauce out of a can, you'll want to avoid sharing either of these.
 Cranberry sauce usually contains a lot of sugar, and consuming it can lead to health complications including diabetes and obesity.
 If you're using fresh cranberries to garnish salads or making fresh cranberry sauce, you can dice some up and give them as treats or meal toppers for your dog.

-Potatoes are safe to share with your pets.
-If you're serving sweet potatoes or mashed potatoes as a side dish this Christmas it is safe to feed them to your pets, so long as they are plain and unseasoned.
-Most of us prefer to eat our potatoes prepared with butter, cream, sour cream, garlic, and onions — all of which are too rich and toxic to our pets.
-If you want to give them some potatoes on Christmas, take a spoonful of the cooked potatoes (before you season them) and set them aside for your pets.
+Potatoes are safe to share with your pets, so long as they are plain and unseasoned.
+Most of us prefer to eat our potatoes prepared with butter, cream, sour cream, garlic, and onions, all of which are too rich and toxic to our pets.
+If you want to give your pets some potatoes on Christmas, take a spoonful of the cooked potatoes before you season them and set them aside.

 Say yes to vegetables